kelvinsekx/portfolio/src/content/articles/hello-mern/index.md

 You can reload the browser now.

-> **Note:** If your page took few more minutes while loading??
-DONOT PANIC.
-This is because JSX needs to be compiled to javascript.
+> **Note:** If your page took few more minutes while loading?
+DONOT PANIC DEAR.
+This is because JSX needs to be compiled to javascript first before the DOM loads.

->But OOPS things still donot work.
+>But OOPS things broke.

-You know why??
-This is because babel needs to be told what script it should compile.
+You know why?
+Let me help you: This is because babel needs to be told what script it should compile.

 To inform Babel what scripts it should compile specifically, an attribute, **type="text/babel"**, needs to be added to our script.